Asymptotic decoupling of population growth rate and cell size distribution: Model

-The function $h$ defines the model of division and cell size regulation and determines the steady-state birth size distribution $f_{v_b}$ (see Refs.~\cite{amir2014cell,ho2018modeling} for examples of such models).
-To keep the argument general, we will not specify a model of cell size regulation $h$ .
-We will show that the population dynamics is only affected by the birth size distribution $f_{v_b}$ and is independent of other intricacies of how the birth sizes may be correlated.\\
+The function $h$ defines the model of division and cell size regulation and determines the steady-state birth size distribution $f_{v_b}$.
+This generalized formulation is compatible with many known models of cell-size control (see Refs.~\cite{amir2014cell,ho2018modeling} for examples of such models).

+A specific example of such a model of growth and division is as follows.
+Growth rate $\lambda_t$ can be an Ornstein-Uhlenbeck process, characterized by the differential equation

+where $\bar\lambda$ is the mean growth rate, $\sigma^2_\lambda$ is the growth rate variance, $\xi(t)$ is standard Gaussian white noise and $\theta$ sets the auto-correlation decay rate ($1/\theta$ is the correlation time).
+It follows that the growth rate is Gaussian distributed with the covariance $\text{Cov}(\lambda_t,\lambda_s)=\sigma_\lambda^2 e^{-\theta|t-s|}$.
+Many naturally occurring random processes that fluctuate around some equilibrium value are well-approximated by this process.
+An example of this process is given in \fig{tree}(C).